Lumi-supercomputer/LUMI-SoftwareStack/docs/directory_structure.md

         that are missing on our test system in Grenoble and to work around some of the problems in the Cray ``cpe/yy.mm`` modules.

+        Note that these modules seem to give other problems so though we still put them on the system they are currently disabled.

       * ``StyleModifiers``: Links to the corresponding module in the repository.
 It contains the modules that can be used to change the presentation of the modules in ``module avail``.